International career

 A Franco-German program on the Metz campus

-Since 1996, the Metz campus has offered a dual French-German degree program as part of its partnership with the Karlsruhe Institute of Technology (KIT).
-Over the past 20 years, more than 650 French and German students have completed this program, which is integrated into the first year of the general engineering program.
-This program leads to a dual French-German degree in general engineering Arts et Métiers a Master's degree from the Karlsruhe Institute of Technology (KIT).
-It is open to all students applying to join the general engineering program.
+Since 1996, the Metz campus has offered a Franco-German dual-degree program as part of its partnership with the Karlsruhe Institute of Technology (KIT).
+Over the past 20 years, more than 650 French and German students have completed this program, which begins in the first year of the general engineering curriculum.
+This program leads to a dual Franco-German degree: a general engineering degree from Arts et Métiers a Master of Science the Karlsruhe Institute of Technology (KIT).
+It is open to all students applying to the general engineering program.

-Candidates must indicate their interest in applying for this dual degree when registering for the oral exams.
-Candidates will take a specific oral exam at the Arts et Métiers campus Arts et Métiers Paris during the oral exams.
-In addition to the candidate's academic evaluation, motivation will be an important selection criterion.
+Candidates must indicate their interest in applying for this dual degree program when registering for the oral exams of the competitive entrance exam.
+Candidates will take a specific oral exam at the Arts et Métiers campus Arts et Métiers Paris during the oral exam period.
+In addition to the candidate’s academic evaluation, motivation will be an important selection criterion.

 >>> Learn more about the Franco-German dual degree